 Spinal cord injuries typically occur after a sudden blow or impact on a person’s spine.
 In the case of a car accident, this may occur when the victim jolts backward in their seat or receives an impact from a piece of debris as it enters the vehicle.
 The spinal vertebrae may become dislocated or damaged, potentially injuring the fragile tissue that’s protected inside.
 This may cause damage that’s extremely difficult to recover from or even irreversible.

-If you or someone you love has sustained spinal cord or serious back injuries from a car accident or other type of accident that was caused by negligence or wrongful acts, your family may be eligible to file a lawsuit against the guilty party.
+Suppose you or someone you love has sustained spinal cord or serious back injuries from a car accident or other accident caused by negligence or wrongful acts.
+In that case, your family may be eligible to file a lawsuit against the guilty party.
 Doing so may make it easier to recuperate, get the medical care you require, and continue to provide for your family.
-With the help of an Omaha, NE back and spinal cord injury lawyer, you can return to the tasks of living.
+With the help of an Omaha, NE, back and spinal cord injury lawyer, you can return to the tasks of living.

 Learn the Facts About Back and Spinal Cord Injuries

 Side effects and symptoms of back injuries and spinal cord injuries vary but usually present in pain, stiffness, limited range of motion, numbness, and/or partial paralysis.
 If you are experiencing any of these symptoms after a car crash or any accident, seek medical care immediately.
 If not treated rapidly, your symptoms may worsen.